 No waste will be generated during the rehabilitation operations.
-Vegetation will be reused on site.
+Overburden material will be used to batter the pit slopes and backfill Dam 1.
+Vegetation will be mulched and reused on site.
 Any domestic waste generated by contractors will be removed by them at the end of each day.